B-Lakra-IITK37/Todolist-app/README.md

 # Todolist-app
-Basically I want to develop a web app by HTML,CSS and Javascript
+Basically, I want to develop a web app by HTML,CSS and Javascript